bryce27/open-notebook/docs/deployment/single-container.md

 2. **Verify volumes**: Ensure `/mydata` is mounted and writable
 3. **Check startup order**: Wait for full startup (30-60 seconds)
 4. **Restart container**: Sometimes a fresh start helps

+### Data Loss After Deployment (Railway)

+**Symptoms**:
+- Model configurations disappear after redeploy
+- Notebooks, sources, or notes vanish after adding env vars
+- "No models configured" message appears after deployment

+**Root Cause**: Railway persistent volume is not configured for `/mydata` (Railway allows only one volume per service, mounted at `/mydata` with a symlink for `/app/data`)

+**Solutions**:

+1. **Configure Persistent Volumes** (see Railway section above)
+   - This is the ONLY permanent solution
+   - Must be done BEFORE adding important data

+2. **Verify Volume Is Mounted**:
+   - Check Railway service logs for volume mount confirmation
+   - Verify `/mydata` volume exists in Railway dashboard
+   - The symlink `/app/data -> /mydata/app_data` is created automatically on startup

+3. **Recover Lost Data**:
+   - If you have a backup, restore from backup
+   - If volumes weren't configured, data cannot be recovered
+   - Reconfigure volumes and start fresh

+4. **Prevent Future Loss**:
+   - Always configure volumes first
+   - Test by adding data, then triggering a redeploy
+   - Verify data persists before adding important data

+**Note**: This issue affects Railway deployments that don't have persistent volumes configured.
+Docker Compose and other platforms with proper volume mounts are not affected.

 ### Service Startup Problems